Winberhouls/SD9Tools-Front-End/README.md

 ## License

-SD9Tools Frontend is licensed under the MIT License.
-You can find the full text of the license in the [LICENSE](LICENSE) file.
+SD9Tools Frontend is licensed under the Apache License 2.0.
+You can find the full text of the license in the [LICENSE](github.com/Winberhouls/SD9Tools-Front-End/blob/main/LICENSE.md) file.